-Our recycling process treated 43,100 tonnes of material during the year, and we plan to treat about 44,300 tonnes in 2021.
+Our recycling process treated 39,800 tonnes of material during the year, and we plan to treat about 38,100 tonnes in 2022.
 Our focus remains on treating lead acid batteries and cathode ray tube glass, plus small quantities of zinc alkaline batteries and other post-consumer waste.

-In 2021, we expect Trail Operations to produce between 300,000 to 310,000 tonnes of refined zinc.
-Refined zinc production from 2022 to 2024 is expected to be between 305,000 to 315,000 tonnes per year.
+In 2022, we expect Trail Operations to produce between 270,000 and 285,000 tonnes of refined zinc.
+Trail has major maintenance activities planned from September to November 2022 to extend the operating life of key assets, which are expected to impact 2022 production.
+The KIVCET furnace will have its hearth replaced and a zinc roaster will have its dome replaced, both after 25 years of operation.
+Refined zinc production from 2023 to 2025 is expected to be between 295,000 and 315,000 tonnes per year.
 Refined lead and silver production at Trail are expected to be similar to prior years but will fluctuate as a result of concentrate feed source optimization.

 Metallurgical effluent, together with site rainfall drainage water, is collected in ponds and treated through an effluent treatment plant before discharge into the Columbia River.
-The smelter operates under a variety of permits, including effluent and air emission permits issued by the British Columbia

-Ministry of Environment and Climate Change Strategy.
+The smelter operates under a variety of permits, including effluent and air emission permits issued by the British Columbia Ministry of Environment and Climate Change Strategy.
 The operation is in material compliance with all of its environmental permits and has obtained all of the permits that are material to its operations.

-In July 2018, we sold our two-thirds interest in the Waneta Dam to BC Hydro.
-In connection with the sale, we entered into a 20-year arrangement with BC Hydro, with an option to extend for an additional 10 years, to purchase power for our Trail Operations.
+In 2018, we sold our two-thirds interest in the Waneta Dam to BC Hydro.
+In connection with the sale, we entered into a 20-year arrangement with BC Hydro, with an option to extend for an additional 10 years, to produce power for our Trail Operations.
 Our arrangement with BC Hydro retains our prior obligation to provide for the firm delivery of energy and capacity from Waneta to BC Hydro until 2036.
 If Teck Metals fails to deliver power as provided for in the agreement, it could be liable to pay liquidated damages to BC Hydro based on the market rate for power at the time of the shortfall.
 The costs of the liquidated damages could be significant if the shortfall continues and is not covered by our insurance policies.